dkessner/MarlboroughHourOfCode2020/about.md

 - AP Computer Science A
 - Honors Computer Science Projects

+You can also code in Robotics, Engineering, and selected Math and Science classes.

 Be sure to check out
 <a href="http://stem.marlborough.org/blog/csprojects2020/" target="_blank">
 last year's student projects</a>
 and more on the
 <a href="http://stem.marlborough.org" target="_blank">
 STEM website</a>.